 Relevant only in combination with the time-dependent DFT (TDDFT) applications: the EXCITATION, the RESPONSE, or the AORESPONSE key.
 If this subkey NOCSMRSP is included the induced electronic charges which are present in the TDDFT calculations, will not influence the COSMO surface charges.
-By default, in absence of this key NOCSMRSP, is to include these effects.
-Note that inclusion of the keu ALLPOINTS is needed in case of TDDFT COSMO calculations.
+No dielectric constant in the response might be closer to the optical dielectric constant than using the full dielectric constant, see also subargument NEQL of the subkey SOLV of the key SOLVATION.
+By default, in absence of this subkey NOCSMRSP, the induced electronic will influence the COSMO surface charges.
+If one does geometry optimization of the excited state this makes sense, since then the solvent dielectric has time to fully respond.
+Note that inclusion of the key ALLPOINTS is needed in case of TDDFT COSMO calculations.